Trump Org CFO began resigning his positions days before he was indicted, documents show

 The Trump Organization submitted the letter to New Jersey liquor regulators last week, asking to remove Weisselberg’s name from the liquor licenses for two golf courses.
-New Jersey officials released it to The Post Tuesday.
+New Jersey officials released it to The Post on Tuesday.

 The list obtained by The Post was largely redacted, so that only a few company names were visible.
-But, from looking at other corporate records in the U.S. and Scotland, The Post has identified at least 54 Trump entities where Weisselberg has recently resigned from his positions.
+But, from looking at other corporate records in the United States and Scotland, The Post has identified at least 54 Trump entities where Weisselberg has recently resigned from his positions.

-On Tuesday, a person familiar with the Trump Organization said Weisselberg had resigned from every subsidiary at which he previously held a title.
+On Tuesday, a person familiar with the Trump Organization said Weisselberg had resigned from every subsidiary at which he had held a title.

 The Trump Organization’s operations are run by a web of interconnected corporate entities, overseen by a small cadre of executives at Trump Tower in New York.
 For more than two decades, Weisselberg has been a key member of that leadership.